 Of course, we shouldn’t even be discussing self-publishing if you don’t have a book to publish.

 And this free video will show you exactly everything you need to do to get started.
 Click here to watch it now.

-The International Standard Barcode Number (ISBN) is a 13 digit number that identifies a book as well as different versions of that book (e.g., edition, audiobook, ebook).
+The International Standard Barcode Number (ISBN) is a 13-digit number that identifies a book as well as different formats of that book (e.g., edition, audiobook, ebook).